Montana health facilities report vaccine compliance, with some leaving jobs

-Hospitals, nursing homes and all other Medicaid-accepting facilities have been busy processing data on staff vaccination, exemptions and, in some cases, unemployment.
+Hospitals, nursing homes and all other Medicaid-accepting facilities across Montana have been busy processing data on staff vaccination, exemptions and, in some cases, unemployment.

 At Benefis Health System in Great Falls, 37 employees opted to end their employment rather than get vaccinated or try for an exemption.
 The resignations were not concentrated in a specific department or employee type, according to Whitney Bania, senior communications specialist at Benefis.